codeforequity-at/botium-connector-google-assistant/README.md

 ### 1. Prepare googleConfig.json (Google credentials)

-* Configure an Actions Console project (See [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account))
+* Configure an Actions Console project (See [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account)) or open an existing one
+* If your Action is not yet live, [enable device testing in the Actions Console](https://developers.google.com/assistant/smarthome/develop/testing#setup) to test it with Botium
 * Register a Device Model (See [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/register-device)) and download the OAuth 2.0 credentials file
     * Rename the file to _googleConfig.json_
     * You can download the credentials [here](https://console.developers.google.com/apis/credentials) as well